-BHASVIC information (see also Marketing, Finance)
+BHASVIC Sept 20 entry information (see also Marketing, Finance)

-In Sept 2019, 106 BHASVIC students went onto study Business at 44 different universities
+In Sept 2020, 122 BHASVIC students went onto study Business at 44 different universities.

 Business remains year on year one of our top two subjects for University study.
 Entry to University can be through studying Business A level or BTEC.
-There's a huge range of business degrees available, from business or business management to more specialised such as marketing, human resource management or business analytics